 In a number of papers Tsur and Zemel (1996, 1998, 2006) introduce a specific type of uncertainty into the environmental model, namely event uncertainty.
 In their approach there is a non-zero probability of an environmental disaster occurring at any time.
 Since this probability depends positively on the pollution stock, the social planner will take this mechanism into account when formulating an optimal environmental policy.
-The Tsur-Zemel papers have triggered a large and ongoing literature with prominent contributions by Polasky et al. (2011), Lemoine and Traeger (2014), van der Ploeg (2014), and van der Ploeg and de Zeeuw (2016, forthcoming).
+The Tsur-Zemel papers have triggered a large and ongoing literature with prominent contributions by Polasky et al. (2011), Lemoine and Traeger (2014), van der Ploeg (2014), and van der Ploeg and de Zeeuw (2016, 2018).
 In this literature principles (P2) and (P3) are dealt with but (P1) is ignored.
-Heijnen and Dam (forthcoming) adds (P4) but treats (P2) and (P3) in a parsimonious manner only.
+Heijnen and Dam (2019) adds (P4) but treats (P2) and (P3) in a parsimonious manner only.
+We view our modeling approach as being complementary to the one proposed by Tsur and Zemel.
+Indeed, like them we find that the probability of a catastrophic shift gets larger the closer environmental quality is to the tipping point.
+Our approach is slightly more general, however, in that we introduce a generational friction (by modeling disconnected generations) which replaces the infinitely-lived representative- agent framework that is often appealed to in this literature.

 Although it is completely different in focus, the paper that comes closest to ours is Grass et al. (2015).
 They study a stochastic optimal control problem of the shallow-lake type in which the state equation for the pollution stock is continuously hit by random shocks.
 A social planner controls the usage of fertilizers and balances the conflicting interests of farmers (who indirectly benefit from pollution) and tourists (who are harmed by pollution).
 Depending on the noise intensity the optimal policy gives rise to a unimodal or bimodal probability density function for environmental quality.
-Whereas our model always yields a unimodal distribution of environmental quality, the analysis of Grass et al. (2015) suggests that this conclusions is dependent on both the functional form of the abatement technology and the parameterization of the model.
+Whereas our benchmark model always yields a unimodal distribution of environmental quality, the analysis of Grass et al. (2015) suggests that this conclusion is dependent on both the functional form of the abatement technology and the parameterization of the model.
+The latter dependency is also demonstrated for our model in Section 5.